ADGEfficiency/adgefficiency.github.io/_posts/2021-10-18-space-between-money-and-the-planet.md

 </center>
 <br />

-Batteries are a key technology of current energy transition - crucial in enabling low carbon renewable generation to replace dirty electricity.
+Batteries are a key technology in our current energy transition - crucial in enabling low carbon renewable generation to replace dirty electricity.

+Operating a battery is a decision - how should we operate it?
+Depends on your goal - are you trying to maximize profit or save carbon?

+A common mindset in energy is to pretend that optimizing for money will also optimize carbon savings.

-Operating a battery comes with questions - how should we operate it?
-Do I care more about money or about carbon?
-Is there a trade-off between making money and saving carbon when operating a battery?
+This work shows this mindset is wrong - that there is a trade-off between making money and saving carbon when operating a battery.

-**This work demonstrates that there is.**

-Below I'll show how maximizing profit from operating a battery will **completely wipe out any environmental benefit** of the battery 50% of the time!
+This work shows that maximizing profit will **completely wipe out any environmental benefit** of the battery 50% of the time!

-This work also shows how to **estimate the size of this space in terms of a carbon price**.
+In addition, this work calculates a carbon price - the price needed to correct for the misalignment between price and carbon signals.

 ## The 'just make money' fallacy

-In my career I've often encountered (and still encounter) the following attitude:
+In my career I've encountered the following:

-> Environmentally effective climate action must also be economically effective - we need to make money in order to save the planet.
+> Environmentally effective climate action must be economically effective - we need to make money in order to save the planet.

 It's often backed up with the view that renewables are low variable cost generators, able to bid into electricity markets at lower prices than high variable cost generators (like gas and coal).

-This viewpoint (and viewpoints similar to it) are convenient - just make money, ignore the carbon side and you are also saving the planet.
+This viewpoint (and viewpoints similar to it) is convenient - just make money, ignore the carbon side and you are also saving the planet.

-**My view is that we cannot only focus on economic optimization to maximize carbon savings**.
+**We cannot only focus on economic optimization to maximize carbon savings**.

-This viewpoint was recently shared in The Economist, in an article titled [The truth about dirty assets](https://www.economist.com/leaders/2022/02/12/the-truth-about-dirty-assets):
+A similar view was recently shared in *The Economist*, who uncovered [the truth about dirty assets](https://www.economist.com/leaders/2022/02/12/the-truth-about-dirty-assets):

-> A lack of rigorous measurement means that greenwashing is rife and bogus claims go uncontested.
->
 > Many funds claim that there is no trade-off between maximising profits and green investing, which seems unlikely for as long as the externalities created by polluting firms are legal and untaxed.

+This post supports this intuition - there is a difference between operating a battery to save money versus the planet.

 ## The importance of battery storage

 Battery storage is a key technology of the clean energy transition.
 Storage is necessary to manage a grid with high levels of intermittent generation, like wind and solar.
+Yet batteries, wind and solar are not all alike.

 Once a wind turbine or solar panel is built, operating that asset is straightforward - you generate as much as you can based on the amount of wind or sun available at that moment.
 There is no decision to make or opportunity cost to trade off - when the resource is available, you use as much as possible.

 **Batteries pose a more challenging control problem**.
-A battery makes decisions to charge or discharge based on an imperfect view of the future, with competing objectives and value streams.
+A battery makes decisions to charge or discharge based on an imperfect view of the world, with competing objectives and value streams.

 In the price arbitrage scenario, a battery wants to purchase cheap electricity and sell it at a higher price.
 A battery that does the opposite, that charges when electricity prices are high and discharges when they are low, will lose money.

-**A battery that charged with dirty electricity and displaced clean electricity would increase carbon emissions**.
-Charging would increase the load on the dirtier marginal generator, and discharging will decrease the load on the cleaner marginal generator.
+**A battery that charges with dirty electricity and displaces clean electricity increases carbon emissions**.
+Charging increases the load on the dirtier generator, and discharging decreases the load on the cleaner generator.

 ## Price and carbon signals, price and carbon worlds

 **In an ideal world, we would be able to operate a battery to both make money and save carbon at the same time.**  If clean electricity is cheap and dirty electricity is expensive, we can operate our battery to make money, and know that we will also be saving carbon.

-In the opposite world, where dirty electricity is cheap and clean electricity is expensive, there would be an opportunity cost for saving carbon. **There would be situations where you would need to reduce the environmental benefit of operating your battery in order to make more money.**
+**In the opposite world, where dirty electricity is cheap and clean electricity is expensive, there would be an opportunity cost for saving carbon**.
+There would be situations where you would need to reduce the environmental benefit of operating your battery in order to make more money.

 Below is a scenario where there is an opportunity cost to saving carbon.
 We can measure the delta between these two worlds in terms of the two things we care about - money and carbon.